 If you don’t meet these requirements, you must apply to the program by writing a letter of application, supported by current transcripts, before entering GLG 309.
 Send your application to the program coordinator of the Geology Program (see School of Earth Sciences and Environmental Sustainability for more information).

-This major requires 72 to 97 units distributed as follows:
+This major requires 72 - 97 units distributed as follows:

 - Core Requirements: 56 to 58 units

-- Select a Concentration or an Emphasis: 16 to 41 units
+- Select an Emphasis or Coursework: 16 to 41 units

 - Applied Geology Emphasis: 41 units